 - Frequency and dysuria

-- Both asymptomatic bacteriuria and symptomatic UTI should be treated with antibiotics.
+- Both asymptomatic bacteriuria and symptomatic UTI should be treated with antibiotics and a urine sent for culture at every antenatal visit until delivery.

-- Refer to local guidelines for choice of antibiotic.
-This would usually be nitrofurantoin, trimethoprim, amoxicillin or cefalexin.
+- Refer to local guidelines (and sensitivities if known) for choice of antibiotic.
+This would usually be amoxicillin, nitrofurantoin, trimethoprim or cefalexin.
 Use a seven-day course and test for resolution one week after completion of treatment.
 Manufacturers recommend avoiding trimethoprim in the first trimester because of a theoretical teratogenic risk.

 - Admission is advised for pregnant women with pyelonephritis, due to the risk of premature labour and maternal renal complications.